BLE-LTER/ble-handbook/handbook.md

 Care to know more about why those supposedly direct links won't work?
 EDI uses an initial test with an HTTP HEAD call to ascertain the liveness of URLs.
-Because the assume that an HTML response is generally either an error or a request to login - that is, not data (unless clearly stated in EML in the "physical/dataFormat/externallyDefinedFormat/formatName" as "text/html", they judge the quality test as a failure when they do receive a "Content-Type" as "text/html".
+Because they assume that an HTML response is generally either an error or a request to login - that is, not data (unless clearly stated in EML in the "physical/dataFormat/externallyDefinedFormat/formatName" as "text/html"), they judge the quality test as a failure when they receive a "Content-Type" as "text/html".
 In the case of the UTexas Box URLs for a CSV file, for example, they see a "text/html" content type for the HEAD method (in addition to a 404 Not Found response), but a "text/csv" for the GET method.
 For example, the